arse/PolyCollection/README.md

 ================================

-Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use a collection of different types (with a common parent) in one form input dynamically created at run time.
+Until Infinite release their form helper bundle of goodness, here's an unofficial bundle using Tim Nagel's "Poly Collection" code which allows forms to use a collection of different types (with a common parent) in one input that's dynamically created at run time.
 I've made a few changes to the code, and added a template and js.

 * See longer description at http://tim.nagel.com.au/symfony2/forms/polycollection-for-symfony2-forms/